kblomqvist/kblomqvist.github.com/_posts/2013-03-21-creating-beatiful-command-line-interfaces-for-embedded-systems-part1.md

 generates the required code, created by Vladimir Keleshev.
 I still remember [people applauding in the YouTube video when they saw docopt in action](http://www.youtube.com/watch?v=pXhcPJK5cMc&feature=player_detailpage#t=417s)
 -- it really was beautiful.
-Unfortunately Mr. Keleshev was inhibited to give a speech in PyCon Finland 2012, so we watched his earlier speech from YouTube.
+Unfortunately Mr. Keleshev was unable to give a speech in PyCon Finland 2012, so we watched his earlier speech from YouTube.
 During the session I checked [the docopt's GitHub repository](https://github.com/docopt/docopt.c) and realized that there was a port for C. Since then I have been thinking about using docopt